rust-project-primer/book/src/ecosystem/async.md

 [Sans-IO](https://www.firezone.dev/blog/sans-io)

 *This article expalains an approach to architecting asynchronous applications that stricly separate IO code from business logic.
-This concept helps you design applications that can be easily tested, but can run with an asynchronous executor.*
+This concept helps you design applications that can be easily tested, but can run with an asynchronous executor.
+While this article is written with Python in mind, the lessons are equally valid for Rust: good software design keeps a synchronous core (without I/O) and wraps it in a thin, asynchronous shell.
+That way, your business logic is decoupled from your runtime strategy.*

 [\Device\Afd, Or the Deal With the Devil that makes async Rust work on Windows](https://notgull.net/device-afd/)